 The inaugural NetHope Africa Chapter Meeting will be held in Nairobi, Kenya on 5th - 7th June 2017.
-We would like to acknowledge and offer our sincerest thanks to our sponsors: Danoffice IT, the Inter Agency Working Group on Disaster Preparedness for East and Central Africa (IAWG), and EMC.
+We would like to acknowledge and offer our sincerest thanks to our sponsors: Danoffice IT, the Inter Agency Working Group on Disaster Preparedness for East and Central Africa (IAWG), EMC, and O3b.
 Registration is now closed.
 Please contact Martin Mbalu, to become a sponsor or if you have any questions about the event.

 The purpose of our meeting is to re-assemble the NetHope Africa Chapter, both East and West, in order to accelerate progress toward achieving effective collaboration between member agencies.
 Our conference goals are to bring together Nethope members from Africa and the Global North to foster conversation among participants on how communications, collaboration and ICT innovation will improve IT in development related work, and to explore the benefits of cross-sector partnerships to improve IT service delivery among International Relief and Development organizations working in Africa.

 The following topics have been identified as the areas of focus and will form the basis of the chapter meeting agenda:

 - Women in ICT